The ADHD Medication Stopped Working! How to Troubleshoot Treatment

 Amphetamines release medication in a variety of ways: Adderall XR, for example, releases half of the capsule’s face value at a time.
 If you’re taking 10 milligrams of Adderall XR, it’s like getting five milligrams followed by another five milligrams three to five hours later.
 Mydayis releases medication in three phases, which some patients say results in a relatively steady and even feeling over most of the day.
 Vyvanse offers a flatter curve, dispersing medication more steadily for six to 12 hours, on average.

 Methylphenidates also come in a variety of forms of release: Concerta releases its medication in three stages over 10 to 12 hours.
 It releases some medicine off the coating immediately.
-The inside includes a polymer substance that absorbs water inside the gut, then expands and pushes out methylphenidate from a tiny hole (see the box on page 45, “Brand vs. Generic,” to learn about various versions of Concerta).
+The inside includes a polymer substance that absorbs water inside the gut, then expands and pushes out methylphenidate from a tiny hole (see “Brand Name vs. Generic” below to learn about various versions of Concerta).
 Daytrana is a transdermal patch worn on the skin that releases medication evenly for about 9 hours.
 Focalin XR, which is basically Ritalin with one of the isomers removed, lasts about eight hours.
 (It tends to be twice as potent, milligram for milligram, as regular methylphenidate.)
 Jornay PM is a new medication taken at night; its thick outer layer delays the release of medication for 10 to 12 hours, so patients should wake up with full symptom control that lasts evenly through the day.

 Can anxiety and ADHD be treated at the same time?